pyrocko/qseek/README.md

 ## Citation

-Please cite lassie as:
+Please cite Qseek as:

-> TBD
+> Marius Paul Isken, Peter Niemz, Jannes Münchmeyer, Sebastian Heimann, Simone Cesca, Torsten Dahm, Qseek: A data-driven Framework for Machine-Learning Earthquake Detection, Localization and Characterization, Seismica, 2024, *submitted*

 ## License

 Contribution and merge requests by the community are welcome!

-Lassie-v2 was written by Marius Paul Isken and is licensed under the GNU GENERAL PUBLIC LICENSE v3.
+Qseek was written by Marius Paul Isken and is licensed under the GNU GENERAL PUBLIC LICENSE v3.